CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/data-types/telnet/telnetsessiondetails.md

 ---
 title: "TelnetSessionDetails"
 linkTitle: "TelnetSessionDetails"
-description: "The data type representing configuration for executing telnet commands on a specified host."
+description: "Used to represent configuration for executing telnet commands on a specified host."
 ---

 # {{% param title %}}